D4FSFS/WR_ETH/README.md

 ###########

-This repository contains data and software/scripts for analysing spatiotemporal trends in past wheat rust outbreaks in Ethiopia.
+This repository contains data and scripts for analysing spatiotemporal trends in wheat rust outbreaks in Ethiopia during years 2010 - 2019.
 The material may be used to reproduce the results described in the manuscript:

 "Wheat rust epidemics damage Ethiopian wheat production: a decade of field